 7. Don’t panic about your preparation.
 Be in the moment.

-As we spoke about in how to rehearse a monologue, preparation is vital, but once you are in the room and performing don’t get caught up trying to remember all your preparation.
+As we spoke about in how to rehearse a monologue, preparation is vital, but once you are in the audition room and performing, don’t get caught up trying to remember all your preparation.
 If you have rehearsed well it will be in your muscle memory and you will be able to just relax and perform.

 9. Be clear and direct.

-10. Give it your best.
+10. Give it your all!

-If you have prepared well, the rest is out of your control.
+The conclusion is this: if you have prepared well, the rest is out of your control.
 Be yourself, keep it simple and when you walk out that door let it go, grateful to have been given an opportunity to do what you love.